You are here

 Please note that students who do not return following the approved term for their Leave of Absence or who did not apply for a Leave of Absence and are not enrolled for two consecutive terms must apply for readmission to their school or college.

 Research is an essential building block in the foundation of learning at Temple.
 Graduate students and faculty continue to perform groundbreaking research throughout the academic year, and beyond.

 Classified as an R1 research facility by The Carnegie Classification of Institutions of Higher Education, Temple ranks among the top five most active research institutions in Pennsylvania.
 As of 2017, 35 startup companies that were formed based on Temple discoveries accounted for $394 million in investment and 93 active jobs.

 Additionally, Temple's research faculty includes 15 Guggenheim fellows, two MacArthur fellows and two Nobel Prize winners.
 Learn more about research and research opportunities at Temple, and explore graduate degree programs in STEM.

 There are hundreds of organizations and events at Temple, many of which are available to graduate students.
 Connect with fellow students, explore an area of interest or learn more about professional development opportunities by accessing Owl Connect, Temple’s online source of upcoming events, clubs and committees.
 Find a complete list of diverse organizations and view their upcoming events.
 You can even use the tracking tool to schedule and record your individual involvement.

-An international student seeking admission to Temple who does not hold an undergraduate or graduate degree from a U.S. institution is required to take a test of academic English, such as the TOEFL, IELTS or PTE Academic.
+An international student seeking admission to Temple who does not hold an undergraduate or graduate degree from a U.S. institution is required to take a test of academic English, such as the TOEFL, IELTS, PTE Academic or Duolingo.
 With some exceptions, the required minimum scores are as follows.